Landslide (novel): Plot summary

 Bob thinks about his past.
 It is revealed that Bob Boyd is indeed none other than Robert Grant who was riding with the Trinavants when the car crashed and the other 3 occupants died.
 Although he survived the crash his body was badly burned and as a result he lost his memory.
 He is told by the doctor and the psychiatrist (Susskind) that he is Robert Grant and survived the crash.
 Susskind urges him to forget about his past and focus on the future.
 But Bob insists on knowing about his past and so Susskind tells him that he used to be a college student and had a broken family and criminal history.
 He had no family now and was sought by police for drug and other charges.
 Susskind tells him that he must forget all that and study and complete his university exams because he was a new person now.
 Susskind helps him get a new face by plastic surgery and they decide to give him a new name – Bob Boyd.
 After a little time Bob is able to go back to normal life and works in the northern Canadian territories as a prospector.

 Back in the present time, Bob Boyd receives news that Susskind had died and feels that he has lost all touch with his past except for Fort Farrell and decided to go back there and investigate.
 He goes back and meets Mac and tells him everything about his past after which Mac feels sorry for having reprimanded him previously.
 They decide that to stick together and investigate the Mattersons interest and involvement in Trinavant property especially since after the death of the Trinavant family the Mattersons had gained a lot of wealth.
 They also decide to contact Clare Trinavant, who is a distant niece of John Trinavant and inform her about Bob's past.
-At this time Mac asks Bob how he knows he is Robert Grant, in other words couldn’t he also be Frank Trinavant.
+At this time, Mac asks Bob how he knows he is Robert Grant.
+In other words, he could not also be Frank Trinavant.
 Mac reveals to Bob that both Bob and John were boys of same age and a mistake could have been made.
 If Bob were actually Frank Trinavant he would stand to gain a lot of wealth and this would upset the Mattersons a lot.